burriach/edlab/content/authors/ruben-olmo/_index.md

 - PhD Students
 ---

-Ruben Olmo will soon start his PhD supervised by Prof. Xavier Domene from the Unit of Edaphology and Dr. Marcos Fernández Martínez from the EDM.
+Ruben Olmo will soon start his PhD supervised by Prof. Xavier Domene, from the Soil Protection research group, and Dr. Marcos Fernández Martínez from the EDM.